-Ex-Baltimore Mayor To Be Sentenced For 'Healthy Holly' Children's Book Scheme
+Ex-Baltimore Mayor To Be Sentenced In 'Healthy Holly' Children's Book Scheme

 In early April, Pugh took an "indefinite leave of absence" as mayor, citing health challenges as the reason.
 By then, the book scandal had already jeopardized her term in office.

 That same month, federal agents with the FBI and IRS raided Pugh's home and offices at City Hall in connection to their investigation into the fraudulent book scheme.
-Hours after the raids, Republican Gov. Larry Larry Hogan called for Pugh's resignation.
+Hours after the raids, Republican Gov. Larry Hogan called for Pugh's resignation.

 He said at the time: "Now more than ever, Baltimore City needs strong and responsible leadership.
 Mayor Pugh has lost the public trust.
 She is clearly not fit to lead."